Footpaths, Markets Encroached By Professional Beggars During Ramazan - UrduPoint

 Footpaths, Markets Encroached By Professional Beggars During Ramazan

-According to ptv news report aired on Tuesday, it was said that: "Beggars of all aged group including women, children, young girls and elderly people are seen frequently on city's footpaths, markets, shops, seeking alms and charity from every customer and pedestrian during the holy month of Ramazan".
+According to ptv news report aired, it was said that: "Beggars of all aged group including women, children, young girls and elderly people are seen frequently on city's footpaths, markets, shops, seeking alms and charity from every customer and pedestrian during the holy month of Ramazan".

 While talking to citizens, this scribe told that the influx of beggars arriving to cities on temporary basis in the holy month of Ramazan and it has become a routine matter over the years, however authority concerned keep checking this social evil with iron hands thus the public should also co-operate with the authorities to crush this evil practice.